m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 }
 ```

-Primarily the purpose of Typescript function overloads is to provide a good
+Primarily the purpose of TypeScript function overloads is to provide a good
 experience for users of existing APIs and potentially for library authors.
 If
 you are not in one of those categories, then it might be best to avoid the
 complexity of trying to implement function overloads in TypeScript and the